d-khan/Python-exercise/Literals.md

 Please verify using Python to determine if you have achieved at least 80% correct answers.

-### 3. Operator precendence
+### 3. Operator precedence

-a) Write your own arithmetic expression that uses at least one operator from each group and prove the operator's precedence.
+a) Write your arithmetic expression that uses at least one operator from each group and prove the operator's precedence.
 For example ```5 * 25 % 13 + 100 / -2 * 13 // 2 ** 3```

-b) After writing your arithmetic expression, what will the output be without using Python?
+b) What will the output be without using Python after writing your arithmetic expression?
 Use the table below for your reference.

+c) Please verify using Python to determine if you have done it correctly.

 | Priority | Operator                                                     | Notes                    |
 | :------- | :----------------------------------------------------------- | :----------------------- |